pingcap/docs-cn/ecosystem-tool-user-guide.md

 [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) (Lightning) is a tool used for the full import of large amounts of data into a TiDB cluster.
 Currently, TiDB Lightning supports reading SQL dump exported via Dumpling or CSV data source.

-TiDB Lightning supports two modes:
+TiDB Lightning supports three modes:

-- `importer`: This mode uses tikv-importer as the backend, which is usually for importing a large amount of data (at the TB level).
+- `local`: TiDB Lightning parses data into ordered key-value pairs and directly imports them into TiKV.
+This mode is usually for importing a large amount of data (at the TB level) to a new cluster.
 During the import, the cluster cannot provide services.
+- `importer`: This mode is similar to the `local` mode.
+To use this mode, you need to deploy an additional component `tikv-importer` to help import key-value pairs.
+If the target cluster is in v4.0 or later versions, it is recommended to use the `local` mode.
-- `tidb`: This mode uses TiDB/MySQL as the backend, which is slower than the `importer` mode but can be performed online.
+- `tidb`: This mode uses TiDB/MySQL as the backend, which is slower than the `local` mode and `importer` mode but can be performed online.
 It also supports importing data to MySQL.

 The following are the basics of TiDB Lightning: